 If you have already been married and are now divorced, it may be possible in exceptional circumstances to get married in St Mary's.
 Just ask the vicar who will discuss it with you in a sensitive and confidential way.

-If you are thinking about getting married, do contact the Vicar, the Rev. John Hallows in good time on 01282 613206.
+If you are thinking about getting married, do contact the Vicar, the Rev. Julie Smith in good time on 01282 613206.

 Please go to this website to see a wedding planner and other useful information: